• Skip to primary navigation

 So in went the Apple Cider Vinegar and Water blend, and so began the experiment.

-I had several vases, and most went in rooms with light, but one vase went in the bathroom, which tends to be more dark.
+I had several vases, and most went in rooms with light, but one vase went in the bathroom, which tends to be darker.

 Three days after doing this, and they all still look pretty good, with the exception of the ones with stems that weren't hitting the water (oops!)